The best wet cat food options can vary depending on the age, health, and nutritional needs of your individual cat.

 This balance is key for optimal feline nutrition, and should be kept in mind when choosing a brand.

-You can tempt your cat with the high-quality protein found in IAMS wet cat food.
-It contains no added gluten, artificial flavors, corn, or soy.
+You can tempt your cat with the high-quality protein found in IAMS wet cat food*.
+It contains high quality protein, and no grains.

-There are a variety of flavors to choose from too, so even pickier kitties should be happy with this option.
+There are a range of flavors and textures to choose from too, so even picky kitties should be happy with something from the range.

 CRAVE Grain Free High Protein Wet Cat Food